 Attorneys spend several years practicing law after completing years of formal education and training.
 You might have also done the same and are now probably running your law firm.
 All these years, your professional life must have been around laws and the legal system but not accounting.
 However, if you are aware of bookkeeping and accounting basics, you wouldn’t know the core roles and responsibilities of professional bookkeepers and accountants.

-Even if you have one of more accountants on board who minimize your need to look into financials and have you only oversee their work, you should learn more about the process and its importance.
+Even if you have accountants on board to minimize your need to look into financials, it is still important for you to learn about the process and its importance.
 So let’s begin, starting with learning;